kgisl/pythonFDP/notes/cs3003-unit4-examples.md

 ## Python Pseudo Code Compare

 The below collage is useful to convey how
-  - insertion sort is getting a key and inserting into sorted sublist
+  - insertion sort is get a key and insert it into sorted sublist
-  - selection sort is about selecting minimum value and swapping into sorted sublist
+  - selection sort is to select minimum value and swap it into sorted sublist
-  - merge sort is about divide and merge (conquer) of sublists
+  - merge sort is to divide and merge (conquer) of sublists
 ![sortCode](http://bit.ly/codeSort)

 ## Helper functions